Skip to main content

 How are we developing it?

 It’s essential that the guidance is scientifically based, which is why we’ve appointed an advisory group (see box) who can challenge and guide our thinking.
 We’ve also held a series of indicator prioritisation workshops with stakeholders, including academics, practitioners and key arm’s-length bodies.
-To ensure that the framework is highly usable in practice, we’re invited five Rewilding Network members to pilot it at their sites across Britain.
+To ensure that the framework is highly usable in practice, we’ve invited five Rewilding Network members to pilot it at their sites across Britain.

 The Rewilding Monitoring Framework Advisory Group